Ghetto

 Around 20–30 minutes.

-Currently, tickets are available on site only (cash or card accepted).
+Tickets are available online on this website or on the spot (cash or card accepted).

 Contact & Info

-Send a message if you have any questions.
+Send a message if you are interested in a guided tour or have any questions.

 Address